brianium/audio-agents/README.md

 ### `debate`
 Returns a `dialogue` channel that starts conversation between two agents.
 Audio playback stops when the channel is closed.

+## `src/examples/visual.clj`

+Experimenting with a conversational agent that has the ability to show images

+### `interview`
+Returns a `dialogue` channel that causes a sketch artist to begin an audible interview with you.
+When the sketch artist has enough information, it will display an image via dall-e-3.

 ## Customization